andre-moura/personal-website/README.md

 # Personal Portfolio Website
 My goal in creating this website was to put my knowledge into practice.
 <img src="https://raw.githubusercontent.com/andre-moura/andre-moura-website/master/src/assets/img/index-html.png"/>
+Open the [URL](https://andre-moura.github.io/andre-moura-website/) to view the published version.

 ## Built using: